City of Santa Clara

-Update on the Santa Clara real estate market: The realty market in the city of Santa Clara, like the rest of Silicon Valley, is one in which the sellers have a slight upper hand, though prices are on a slow decline.
+Update on the Santa Clara real estate market: The realty market in the city of Santa Clara, like the rest of Silicon Valley, is one in which the sellers have the upper hand, though prices softened in winter.
 What is key for home sellers is to price according to today’s market (the temptation being to instead set the offer value to the high point, which was a year ago spring).

 Below there are charts for the market activity over the last few months.
 Low inventory from the past year and continuous low inventory around the rest of the Valley means there is still a greater demand to fill than properties available.
 Further in the article, we’ll check in on the condo market, too.